How to write a successful Hotel pitch and secure free accommodation as a travel blogger. Read more on www.allaboutrosalilla.com

 If you are starting from scratch and haven’t landed any sponsored posts yet that is not a problem.
 List out brands or companies that you have already talked about on your blog and if you have reviewed a hotel that you have paid for that will be hugely beneficial too.
 Hotels like to see previous examples of your work to know it is beneficial to them.
 In other words your work HAS to be worth at least the cost of accommodation to them.

 If you have never had sponsored work before it is best to start small and work up.
-Trust me we have all been in this place.
+Trust us, we have all been in this place.
 Reach out to local restaurants for a complimentary meal in exchange for a content creation or to a hotel for their Afternoon tea experience for example.
 Highlight your unique selling point to a brand and detail ideas about how you would like to showcase their product to YOUR unique audience.

 But with so many hotels on the market how do you even know where to begin?